Sediment Control Permit

 - The project must not have stormwater management requirements;

-- The project may not result in movement of 1,000 cubic feet or more of earth;
+- The project may not result in movement of 1,000 cubic yards or more of earth;

 - The total disturbed area may not exceed 20,000 square feet;